meganlavengood/MS-SD-plugin/README.md

 ## Purpose

 Adds lyrics below notes that correspond to scale-degree numbers in major or minor.
 Uses SMuFL glyphs to properly display scale degrees as Arabic numerals with carats/circumflex.

-Raised/lowered scale degrees are shown with arrows.
+By default, raised/lowered scale degrees are shown with arrows.
+To change to sharp and flat signs, in the .qml file, set `var arrows` to `false`.

 **Requires that you use Bravura font for Lyrics text style in order to display properly.**